rspamd/rspamd/doc/markdown/tutorials/writing_rules.md

 2. Filters - run normally
 3. Post-filters - run after all checks

 The most common type of rules are generic filters.
-Each filter is basically a callback that is executed by rspamd at some time, along with an optional symbol name associated with this callback.
+Each filter is basically a callback that is executed by Rspamd at some time, along with an optional symbol name associated with this callback.
 In general, there are three options to register symbols:

 * register callback and associated symbol
 * register just a plain callback